The Best SEO Software for Small Business: What Actually Works in 2025.

 Keyword Research Tools

-These assist you in locating what people are really searching for.
-I do not know how many businesses I have come across that are optimizing on the basis of terms that are not even typed in Google.
+A keyword research tool assists you in locating what people are really searching for.
+I do not know how many businesses I have come across that are optimizing based on terms that are not even typed in Google.

 Rank Tracking Software